WeiguoMa/Quantum-C-EM/Noisy quantum circuit with MPDO/readme.md

 **Attention:**

-1. While you're trying to use spilt_node(svd or qr), be careful about the axis_names, which is involved in the calculation of the SVD/QR with left_edges and right_edges, I wrote some strategy to make sure it is right, but might be ugly, and some of them are abolished.
+1. While you are trying to use spilt_node(svd or qr), be careful about the axis_names, which is involved in the calculation of the SVD/QR with left_edges and right_edges, I wrote some strategy to ensure it is right, but might be ugly, and some of them are abolished.
 2. I set **Nodes** as qubits, which can be easily operated and more intuitive to understand.
 However, in some theory, people believe that **Edges** are qubits, which is more suitable.
 3. Python Class tensornetwork.Node or tensornetwork.AbstractNode is physical entity in computer memory, so that operations to qubits can be done without given a new memory space, which saves memory and easy to code in implementation.

 ### Qubit

-Qubit is a basic unit in quantum computing, which is a two-level system.
-In this project, I use tn.Node or tn.AbstractNode as qubit, whose rank is changeable with contraction.
+A qubit serves as the fundamental unit in quantum computing, representing a two-level quantum system.
+In the context of this project, I employ "tn.Node" or "tn.AbstractNode" as qubits, which can be dynamically adjusted in rank through contraction.

 **Attention:** Axis_names is an important property in TensorNetwork Package, which is a list in python, it easily makes mistakes.
-I designed it for qubit/tensor in picture below for a general high-rank situation in current model of quantum computing.
+In this project, I have designed a general high-rank qubit/tensor representation for the current model of quantum computing.
+The qubit/tensor structure is depicted in the picture below:

 <p align="center">
 <img src="./fig_md/qubit_axis.svg" width="320" />